-Life on Earth is usually characterized into two main classes (also called domains): Prokaryotes and Eukaryotes (a third class, Archea, can be thought of as a type of Prokaryote).
+Life on Earth is usually characterized into two main classes (also called domains): Prokaryotes and Eukaryotes.
+And prokaryotes are divided into two domains — Bacteria and Archaea.

-Each of these types contains unique structural and biochemical differences which differentiate them from each other.
+Each of these types contains unique structural and biochemical differences which differentiate them from one another.

 So, what are the differences between Prokaryotic and Eukaryotic cells?
 How are they similar, and how are they different?

 Living things are generally divided into three different groups: Bacteria, Archaea, and Eukarya.

 Bacteria and Archaea are primarily single-celled organisms classified as Prokaryotes.
 By a matter of definition, prokaryotic cells tend to be the simplest, tiniest, and most ancient of cells here on earth.

 Most other organisms that fall outside of the Bacteria and Archaea categories are placed in the Eukarya group and are made up of eukaryotic cells.

 Eukaryotes are not limited by the number of cells there are in the organism.
 They can be single-celled or have many millions of cells.
 Eukaryotes include plants, animals, and fungi, as well as organisms such as protists and some algae.